 - Itchiness, pain or bleeding (maybe even forming a scab)

 - Exhibiting three different shades of brown or black

-- A change in elevation (thickening or raising of a flat mole)
+- A change in elevation (thickening or raising of a flat nevus)

-If you notice any of these symptoms, contact a doctor to examine your mole.
+If you notice any of these symptoms, contact a doctor to examine your nevus.

 Remembering all of the things to look out for during a skin check can be difficult: this is why doctors advise using the ABCDE method to make things simpler.
 Check your skin for these signs during self-examinations:

 Border – the mole has uneven borders

 Colors – the mole contains at least two distinct colours

 Diameter – the mole is bigger than ¼ inch or 6 mm across